 Hello!
 I'm Eavan, a final-year undergraduate student at Trinity College Dublin studying English and Linguistics.
 In Summer 1, I researched ideas of linguistic ethnogenesis.
 I investigated how anti-immigrant rhetoric is constructed on false beliefs of historical monolingualism that harmfully 'other' ethnic groups who don't fit within a certain idea of nationhood.
 In Summer 2, I worked to promote conservation education with the Kasiisi Project on my LiA in Uganda.

 Hi!
 I’m Kamtoya Okeke (she/her).
-I’m a sophomore at Columbia University planning to study Cognitive Science and Creative Writing.
+I’m a rising junior at Columbia University studying Cognitive Science, focusing on Economics and Human Behaviour.
 My research is focused on destruction myths, stories which depict the end of the world, and I explore how these myths reflect societal values and fears, as well as how they showcase the power of storytelling.

 Feel free to reach out if you're interested in literature research and/or narrative forms, or just want to chat!